zhenyanghua/MeasureTool-GoogleMaps-V3/README.md

 A handy measurement widget for Google Maps API v3.
 The functionalities are implemented as close as to what current Google Maps offers.

+## Features
+- Add measurement with one line code to your Google Maps web application.
+- Measure Length and Area with segment details.
+- Support imperial, metric and nautical units.
+- Visualize and measure predefined points or as you go.
+- Built-in UI for measurement for convenience.
+- API for more customizations.
+- Support Google Maps JavaScript API V3
+- Support most modern browsers (Chrome, Firefox, Safari, Edge, IE11)

 ## Demo
 [Visit demo page](https://www.leafyjava.com/projects/measuretool)